SANTA MONICA, Calif. (KABC) -- Two young Southern California sisters are already learning what it's like to become entrepreneurs through baking.

 SoCal sisters start baking business to spread kindness, help kids in need

-A pair of young Southern California bakers are already learning what it's like to become entrepreneurs, and their cookies come with an extra spoonful of kindness.
+These young bakers are learning what it's like to become entrepreneurs, and their cookies come with an extra spoonful of kindness.

 ALL GOOD NEWS